janellealmonte/Janelle-Almonte-Azure-Capstone/Checkpoint5/README.md

 ![Chart3](https://github.com/144525201-myseneca/CSN400-Capstone/blob/308c79fffbac3b3964b12f0cb058b7416a44840f/Checkpoint5/cp5-ss/Chart3.PNG)

-This filter is shows an area chart that displays the total cost of my virtual machines over the last 7 days.
+This filter shows an area chart that displays the total cost of my virtual machines over the last 7 days.
 The chart is designed to give a clear picture of the overall trend of your virtual machine costs over time.
 By looking at this chart, I can see how much each virtual machine is costing me on a daily basis, and how those costs have accumulated over the last 7 days.
-This information can help me make informed decisions aboutm my virtual machine usage and spending, by showing where I can potentially make adjustments to save money.
-In short, the filter "Area AccumulatedCosts - Last 7 Days - Resource - Accumulated" provides you with a clear and convenient way to monitor the accumulated cost of your virtual machines in Azure, over the last 7 day
+This information can help me make informed decisions about my virtual machine usage and spending, by showing where I can potentially make adjustments to save money.
+In short, the filter "Area AccumulatedCosts - Last 7 Days - Resource - Accumulated" provides you with a clear and convenient way to monitor the accumulated cost of your virtual machines in Azure, over the last 7 days.

 4. Pie Chart - Service Name